kserve/community/ROLES.md

 ### KServe Contributors (`kserve-contributors`)
 - All community members who contribute to KServe
-- Can submit pull requests
-- Can report and comment on issues
 - Participate in discussions and development
 - Follow the [Code of Conduct](./CODE_OF_CONDUCT.md)